jezzlucena/node_simple_browser/js_file_browser.md

 in directories and getting some metadata about them.
 We don't want to get the contents but only browse around folders.

+Submit the finished code to us, for example using a public GitHub repo, a Cloud9 workspace, or similar.

+Include a short note.
+In the note you should tell us what we should look for in your submission, what you are the most proud of in the implementation and what you wanted to have done better.

 ## Step 1